-New Zealand is an incredibly stunning, diverse country with everything from soaring jagged mountains and steep fjords to geothermal active areas, picturesque beaches and pristine trout-filled lakes.
+New Zealand is an incredibly stunning, diverse country with natural wonders that range from soaring jagged mountains and steep fjords to geothermal active areas, picturesque beaches and pristine trout-filled lakes.
 And, it’s probably a lot bigger than you think.
 So how do you know where to go to experience the best of it?
-These top 12 places to visit are sure to give you a great head start.
+These top places to visit are sure to give you a great head start.

-Only a few short years ago Christchurch was rocked by four major earthquakes during a 15-month period ending in December 2011, but it’s managed to make a big comeback already.
+Christchurch was rocked by four major earthquakes during a 15-month period ending in December 2011, but it’s managed to make a big comeback.
 Many of the city’s original attractions still stand, including the popular Christchurch Botanic Gardens with its brilliant horticultural displays and vast network of conservatories and walking paths.
 It also includes some of New Zealand’s oldest, largest and tallest trees.
 Throughout the city streets, you’ll see evidence of its rebirth, like new buildings made from old shipping containers and even cardboard.
-The shipping containers really come into their own at Re:Start, a pedestrianized shopping mall constructed almost entirely out of steel boxes.
-The bright colored containers house over 40 retailers.

-This postcard-perfect seaside town draws visitors with its laid-back vibe, breathtaking scenery and the opportunity for whale watching, considered an absolute must-do here as one of the best places in the world to spot cetaceans.
-It also offers a rich Maori culture – it’s name, Kaikoura, is Maori for “eat crayfish,” which happens to be its culinary specialty.
+Kaikoura is a postcard-perfect seaside town that draws visitors with its laid-back vibe, breathtaking scenery and the opportunity for whale watching, considered an absolute must-do here as one of the best places in the world to spot cetaceans.
+It also offers a rich Maori culture – its name, Kaikoura, is Maori for “eat crayfish,” which happens to be its culinary specialty.
 Visitors can buy it fresh caught and cooked at local eateries and food trucks across town.
 Other highlights include the chance to view a unique bird, the albatross, raft the Clarence River, meet up with fur seals, sample award-winning local wines, go on a llama trek, and more.

 Though you can still faintly see Auckland from Waiheke Island, you’ll feel as if you’re miles away from the chaos of the modern world here.
 Just a 30-minute ferry ride from the capital city and you can enjoy a haven of beautiful vineyards and wine tasting, olive groves, secluded beaches, bush walks, kicking back in chill cafes and dining on fresh Pacific Rim fare.
 Just a few minutes from the main village of Oneroa is pristine Oneroa beach that sits at the edge of calm, warm waters, so if you visit on a nice sunny day, be sure to bring your bathing suit.